 While often overlooked, faucets are essential pieces of your kitchen and bathroom spaces.
 Not only do they add visual appeal to your space, but they also need to be functional and accessible.
 Your faucet is probably one of the most used features in your home, which is why learning how to choose a faucet that’s right for you is so important.

-In this blog, we’ll review the factors that go into choosing a faucet for your kitchen and bathroom as well as the different styles you should consider while making your decision.
+In this blog, we’ll review the factors that go into choosing types of faucets for your kitchen and bathroom as well as the different styles you should consider while making your decision.

 How to Choose a Faucet